-Captain Andrew Cote
+Click to read more about Captain Andrew Cote

 Captain Andrew Cote, A&S ’12, is currently the Marine Security Force Commander at the White House Communications Agency in Washington D.C.
 He and his Marines provide worldwide physical security for personnel and government property directly supporting the President of the United States, Vice President of the United States, National Security Council, and other civilian and military officials.
 The White House Communications Agency Marine Security Force allocates resources, coordinate travel logistics, and supervise OCONUS and CONUS Presidential, Vice Presidential, and National Security Council support missions.
 He decided to join the Marine Corps since his grandfather and great Uncle are both Marines.
 He wanted to be the first Marine Officer in his family’s history, and it has always been his intention to become a Marine.
 Capt.

 Cote is also working diligently with the Johns Hopkins community to establish a scholarship award for undergraduates who choose to join the Armed Services upon graduation.

 Some things he wishes he knew before starting his position: